dlpurnell/predicting_the_spread_of_dengue_fever/README.md

+## Predicting the Spread of Dengue Fever in San Juan, Puerto Rico and Iquitos, Peru

 ## Executive Summary & Introduction

 The purpose of this analysis is to predict the number of cases of Dengue Fever in San Juan, Puerto Rico and Iquitos, Peru given environmental variables for a specific week of the year.
 Because the transmission method of Dengue Fever is mosquitos, the transmission dynamics are related to environmental variables such as precipitation, humidity, and minimum & maximum temperatures.
 In this paper, we will review the exploratory data analysis, data preparation, model building, and model selection processes that led us develop and build our predictive model.